Top four things you should look for when purchasing new cushions or mattresses.

 2. No protective layer to prevent bottoming out

-Ideally, and correct me if I’m wrong, you not would want your patients to develop pressure sores from laying on a mattress that bottoms out, correct?
+Ideally, you would not want your patients to develop pressure sores from laying on a mattress that bottoms out, correct?

-If bottoming out is a concern, you want to make sure that your mattresses have a denser bottom layer that is specifically designed to prevent bones from making contact with the hard surfaces below it.
+If bottoming out is a concern, you want to ensure that your mattresses have a denser bottom layer specifically designed to prevent bones from making contact with the hard surfaces below them.

 3. 2-way stretch vs 4-way stretch

-What is the difference between 2-way stretch and 4-way stretch?
+What is the difference between a 2-way stretch and a 4-way stretch?

 4. Sheer surface

-Our skin is sensitive, and while still quite durable, it can easily weaken under the right circumstances.
+Our skin is sensitive, and while still quite resistant, it can quickly weaken under the right circumstances.

 What type of material does your mattress have as its surface?
-Better yet, what is the material that has direct contact with a patient’s skin?
+Better yet, what is the material that has direct contact with the patient’s skin?

-Meditek has been providing healthcare facilities across North America with hospital cushions and mattresses since 1981.
-We carry two main types – standard and Sof-Care.
+MEDITEK has been providing cushions and mattresses to healthcare facilities across North America since 1981.
+We carry two main types – Standard and Sof-Care.

-Our mattresses and cushions come with welded seams, 4-way stretch, high density closed cell technology, and anti-sheer surface.
+Our mattresses and cushions come with welded seams, 4-way stretch, high density closed cell technology and an anti-sheer surface.

-Our manufacturing capabilities extend across all surgical table, stretcher and bed brands and models.
+Our manufacturing capabilities extend across all surgical tables, stretchers and bed brands and models.